owanturist/react-impulse/README.md

 > 💡 It is recommended to memoize the `watcher` function for better performance.

 > 💡 Keep in mind that the `watcher` function acts as a "reader" so you'd like to avoid heavy calculations inside it.
-Sometimes it might be a good idea to combine a watcher with memoization.
-> The same is true for the `compare` function - you should choose wisely between avoiding extra re-renders and heavy comparison.
+Sometimes it might be a good idea to pass a watcher result to a separated memoization hook.
+The same is true for the `compare` function - you should choose wisely between avoiding extra re-renders and heavy comparisons.

 ### `useInnerState`